MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/resources/index.md

    limitations under the License.  -->
 # View page resources

-Resources are the files that a page needs in order to display correctly.
+Resources are the files that a page needs to display correctly.
 Examples of resources include:
 *  CSS files.
 *  JavaScript files.
 *  HTML files.